JimStockwell/JimStockwell.github.io/_posts/2020-10-08-AWS-Resources.md

     so that the functions can be automatically granted access to chosen resources.
   - Add Api after the functions it calls are created, or if creating them as part of creating the Api, see above.
   - Add Hosting very last.
 After a minimially viable deployment is ready in github, if you plan to use continuous deployment.
+- When choosing a "friendly name" for a resource, be aware, the name is global to the account, not local to a CloudFormation stack.